bakercms/BakerCMS-Plugins/categories/readme.txt

-Categories Plugin for Hotaru CMS
+Categories Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay